Notice of request for public comment.

 The Department of State is seeking Office of Management and Budget (OMB) approval for the information collection described below.
-The purpose of this notice is to allow 60 days for public comment in the Federal Register preceding submission to OMB.
-We are conducting this process in accordance with the Paperwork Reduction Act of 1995.
+In accordance with the Paperwork Reduction Act of 1995, we are requesting comments on this collection from all interested individuals and organizations.
+The purpose of this notice is to allow 60 days for public comment preceding submission of the collection to OMB.

-The Department will accept comments from the public up to 60 days from September 21, 2010.
+The Department will accept comments from the public up to February 8, 2021.

 FOR FURTHER INFORMATION CONTACT: